Childcare: I'll cut costs to boost workforce, says Chancellor Jeremy Hunt

 - Published

-The chancellor has vowed to help reduce the cost of childcare at Wednesday's Budget, as part of a wider drive to help people into the workforce.
+The chancellor has vowed to help reduce the cost of childcare at Wednesday's Budget, as part of a wider drive to help people into work.

 Jeremy Hunt told the BBC costs were stopping some parents taking a job - and said the government could make a "big difference" to ease them.